Black Pepper Cream Gravy

 Frequently Asked Questions

-Yes, peppered gravy and country gravy are essentially the same.
+Yes, peppered gravy and country gravy (or sawmill gravy) are essentially the same.
 Both gravies are made with milk or cream, a roux, and plenty of black pepper for seasoning.

 Cream gravy is made with a milk or cream base and a white roux, while brown gravy uses a meat or vegetable stock base and a brown roux, giving it a darker color and richer flavor.